aya-rs/book/src/start/logging-packets.md

 # Logging Packets

-In the previous chapter, our XDP application ran for 10 seconds and permitted some traffic.
+In the previous chapter, our XDP application ran until Ctrl-C was hit and permitted all the traffic.
 There was however no output on the console, so you just have to trust that it was working correctly.
-Let's expand this program to log the traffic that is being permitted
+Let's expand this program to log the traffic that is being permitted.

 ## Getting Data to User-Space